KlashbeN/BrowseAMall/ProjectLog.md

 Date: 23th - 24th June
 What did we do?
 Updated About us and Contact us page.
 				About 2 hrs each student.
-Total
+Total 119 hours

 Date: 11th- 20th June
 What did we do?
-Research on bootstrap for website.
+Research and played around on bootstrap for website.
-				About ? hrs each student
+				About 6 hrs each student
+Total 125 hours

 Date: 25th - ?th June
 What did we do?
 Played around and customise forums page.
-				About
+				About 4hrs each student
+Total 129 hours